UniversalDependencies/UD_Tamil-MWTT/README.md

 # Acknowledgments

-We thank Thomas Lehmann for allowing us to use setences from his text.
+We would also like to thank our institutions, University of Hyderabad, India (Krishnamurthy, Parameswari; Balasubramani, Keerthana) and
-We also would like to thank our institutions, University of Hyderabad, India
+National Language Processing Centre, University of Moratuwa, Sri Lanka (Sarveswaran, K) for allowing us to work on the treebank

-and National Language Processing Centre, University of Moratuwa, Sri Lanka.
+We thank Thomas Lehmann, Germany for permitting us to use the sentences from his text on A Modern Grammar of Tamil.

 ## References